 The Corporation owns and operates two casinos in the City of Winnipeg - Club Regent Casino and McPhillips Station Casino.
-Both casinos offer a full range of gaming services including slots, table games, bingo, and the ability to purchase lottery tickets and partake in off-track horse racing.
-In addition to its gaming offerings, the Corporation provides hospitality and entertainment services at its casinos through food and beverage offerings to meet the varied appetites of customers and through entertainment offerings at venues such as the Club Regent Event Centre and McPhillips Station Casino's Loft 180.
+Both casinos offer a full range of gaming services including slots, table games, bingo, and the ability to purchase lottery tickets and partake in off-track horse race betting.
+In addition to its gaming offerings, the Corporation provides hospitality and entertainment services at its casinos through food and beverage offerings to meet the varied appetites of customers and through entertainment at the Club Regent Event Centre.

-Casino operations generated a comprehensive loss of \$69.6 million in the year, compared to the \$56.7 million in comprehensive income earned in the prior year.
+Casino operations generated comprehensive income of \$6.5 million in 2021/22, an increase of \$76.1 million over the comprehensive loss of \$69.6 million in the prior year.

 The measures enacted by the Province of Manitoba to combat the spread of COVID-19 had a material negative impact on the financial results of the casinos.
-During the 2020/21 year, the Casinos of Winnipeg lost 282 operational days.
-While the casinos were open between July 29, 2020 and October 18, 2020, capacity levels were limited to 30% during that time.
-As a result, casino revenue decreased \$195.2 million or 85.3% when compared to the prior year.
-Casino cost of sales decreased \$11.1 million or 89.5% over the prior year and include gaming direct expenses associated with the operation and maintenance of electronic gaming equipment and table games equipment as well as costs associated with the non-gaming offerings in the food and beverage and entertainment areas.
-Other expenses decreased \$57.8 million or 36.2% over the prior year.
-The Corporation mitigated the impact of the operational closures through the use of temporary staff layoffs, the suspension or cancellation of service contracts wherever possible, and the reduction or elimination of discretionary spending.
-Certain expenses such as utilities, security, and ongoing maintenance were unavoidable during the periods of closure.
+During the 2021/22 year, the Casinos of Winnipeg lost 118 operational days from April 1, 2021 to July 27, 2021 and experienced varying public health restrictions through the remainder of the year.
+By comparison, there were 282 operational days lost in the prior year.
+Overall, the increased operational time resulted in casino revenue of \$118.8 million, an increase of \$85.2 million when compared to 2020/21.
+While this remains below pre-pandemic levels, the casinos saw steady growth in revenue over the final three months of the year.
+By March, monthly electronic gaming revenue had returned to 89% of the amount in March 2019, the last comparable period before the pandemic.
+The Club Regent Event Centre also had a successful March, with 5 shows in the month averaging 90% of capacity.
+In the table games area, an updated experience was introduced through the implementation of low-limit stadium gaming, a new hybrid of electronic table games assisted by live dealers.
+Casino cost of sales increased \$4.8 million over the prior year and include gaming direct expenses associated with the operation and maintenance of electronic gaming equipment and table games equipment as well as costs associated with the non-gaming offerings in the food and beverage and entertainment areas.
+Other expenses increased \$4.2 million or 4.2% over the prior year, a result of increased operational days during the year.
+The Corporation once again mitigated the impact of the operational closures through the use of temporary staff layoffs, the suspension or cancellation of service contracts wherever possible, and the reduction or elimination of discretionary spending.
+These mitigation factors were slowly lifted in conjunction with the easing of public health restrictions.